-In a major emergency staff are likely to be involved in manning the emergency centre and on other emergency duties outwith normal working hours, including night and weekend working.
+In a major emergency staff are likely to be involved in manning the Emergency Centre (based at Council Headquarters) manning Emergency Rest Centres (ERC's) based around the Borders or in the location of the actual emergency or on other emergency duties.
+This may include duties outwith normal working hours, including night and weekend working.
 During these situations, we need to ensure that we can keep essential services running, while at the same time treating staff fairly and equally.